Drewe4401/DES-Encryption-and-Decrytion/README.md

 ## DES Encryption

 The encrypt function takes a plaintext pt, a set of round keys rkb (backward keys), and rk (forward keys) and returns the resulting ciphertext.
-The key generation process is not included in the code, so you'll need to generate the round keys beforehand.

 ## Process Text